neuroflip/OMDBFilms/README.md

 ## Considerations

-- The React Router is using HashRouter to support github pages deploy.
+- The React Router is using **HashRouter** to support **github pages deploy**.
 This allows to github pages serve path routes using hash urls like https://neuroflip.github.io/OMDBFilms/#/film/tt0103064
-- Using supabase to support login with email / password and store users.
+- Using **supabase** to support **login with email / password and store users**.
 The implementation and supabase configuration does not uses email verification links
-- The search results page implements a infinite scroll using IntersectionObserver.
+- The search results page implements a **infinite scroll using IntersectionObserver**.
 It is implemented as a custom hook.
-- There is url guard protection implemented using a custom hook used in all the private routes (like /search one)
+- There is **url guard protection** implemented using a custom hook used in all the private routes (like /search one)
-- Some components with more complex logic are using custom hooks to separate logic from UI
+- Some components with more complex logic are using **custom hooks to separate logic from UI**
 - The supabase client and the fetch code is using environment variables (not uploaded into this repo to keep the secrets not private).
-There is a .env.example file with no keys provided as example.
+There is a **.env.example** file with no keys provided as example.
-- The deploy process at .github/workflows/ghpages.yml creates a production .env file using environment variables declared in github.
+- The deploy process at .github/workflows/ghpages.yml creates a **production .env file using environment variables declared in github**.

 ## Testing

-- Tests implemented using vitest.
+- Tests implemented using **vitest**
+- There are **unit tests** and **integration tests**
+- integration tests are per features (for film details and search functionality):
+  - /src/features/filmDetails/test
+  - /src/features/search/test

 ## CI pipeline